 Rates.
-Rates are per 100,000 population and are age-adjusted by five-year age groups to the 2000 U.S. standard population based on single years of age (Ries, et al. 2005), the 1996 Canadian population standard

-(Statistics Canada, 2003), and to the World population standard (Parkin, et al., 2002).
+Rates are per 100,000 population and are age-adjusted by five-year age groups to the 2000 U.S. standard population based on single years of age (Ries, et al. 2005), the 1996 Canadian population standard (Statistics Canada, 2003), and to the World population standard (Parkin, et al., 2002).
 Rates for childhood and adolescents in Volume One were expressed per million population.
-The incidence and death rates in this monograph are annual averages for the period 2002 through 2006.
+The incidence and death rates in this monograph are annual averages for the period 2004 through 2008.
 (Note: Not all registries submitted incidence data for all five years; their rates are annual averages for the years submitted.
-Further, rates for Alabama, Louisiana, Mississippi, and Texas are truncated at June 2005 to avoid potential misclassification of cancer rates, as noted above).
+Further, rates for Alabama, Louisiana, Mississippi, and Texas are truncated at June 2005, including data for 2004 through June 2005 and all of 2006 and 2008 to avoid potential misclassification of cancer rates, as noted above).
 The age distributions of the three population standards are as follows: